Testing the export

 Selecting a guest for the test

-In an audience export, you can select a random guest for the test by clicking Test > Test scenario on the audience export page or directly on the Define output screen.
+When testing an audience export, you can select a random guest for the test by clicking Test > Test scenario on the audience export page or directly on the Define output screen.
 Then, in the search field, clicking Visitor or Customer.

 Test output